grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/03 Team Members.md

 ---

-Then, within the modal window, enter the email address and select a role for the user.
+Then, within the modal window, enter their email address and select a role for the user.
 For the Project Member permission role, users can be specifically assigned to projects.
-Admins are able to see all projects
+Admins are able to see all projects.

 ![Invite Modal](images/03-Team-Members/invite-modal.png)